Store Object - Make a Checkers Blockchain

 # How to store

-Knowing what to store, you now have to decide how to store a game.
+After you know what to store, you have to decide how to store a game.
 This is important if you want your blockchain application to accommodate multiple simultaneous games.
 The game is identified by a unique ID.

 How should you generate the ID?
-You cannot let players choose it themselves as this could lead to transactions failing because of an ID clash.
+Players cannot choose it themselves, as this could lead to transactions failing because of an ID clash.
+You cannot rely on a large random number like a universally unique identifier (UUID), because transactions have to be verifiable in the future.
 It is better to have a counter incrementing on each new game.
 This is possible because the code execution happens in a single thread.
-You cannot rely on a large random number like a universally unique identifier (UUID) because transactions have to be verifiable in the future.

-You need to keep such a counter in storage between transactions.
-You can keep a unique object at a singular location instead of a single counter.
-You can easily add relevant elements to the object as needed in the future.
+The counter must be kept in storage between transactions.
+Instead of a single counter, you can keep a unique object at a singular location, and easily add relevant elements to the object as needed in the future.
 Designate

 idValue to the counter.

 --no-message.
-If you omit it, Starport creates an
+If you omit it, Ignite CLI creates an

 sdk.Msgand an associated service, whose purpose is to overwrite your

-NextGame.IdValuehas to be controlled/incremented by the application and not by a player sending a value of their own choosing.
-Starport still creates convenient getters.
+NextGame.IdValuemust be controlled/incremented by the application and not by a player sending a value of their own choosing.
+Ignite CLI still creates convenient getters.

 You need a map because you're storing games by ID.
-Instruct Starport with
+Instruct Ignite CLI with

 scaffold mapusing the

---no-messageagain?
-You do not want the game objects to be created or overwritten with a simple
+--no-messageprevents game objects from being created or overwritten with a simple

 sdk.Msg.
 The application instead creates and updates the objects when receiving properly crafted messages like create game or play a move.